>

 Terms of use

-Note that VisuAlgo's online quiz component is by nature has heavy server-side component and there is no easy way to save the server-side scripts and databases locally.
-Currently, the general public can only use the 'training mode' to access these online quiz system.
-Currently the 'test mode' is a more controlled environment for using these randomly generated questions and automatic verification for real examinations in NUS.
+Please note that VisuAlgo's online quiz component has a substantial server-side element, and it is not easy to save server-side scripts and databases locally.
+Currently, the general public can access the online quiz system only through the 'training mode.'
+The 'test mode' offers a more controlled environment for using randomly generated questions and automatic verification in real examinations at NUS.

 List of Publications

-This work has been presented briefly at the CLI Workshop at the ICPC World Finals 2012 (Poland, Warsaw) and at the IOI Conference at IOI 2012 (Sirmione-Montichiari, Italy).
+This work has been presented at the CLI Workshop at the ICPC World Finals 2012 (Poland, Warsaw) and at the IOI Conference at IOI 2012 (Sirmione-Montichiari, Italy).
 You can click this link to read our 2012 paper about this system (it was not yet called VisuAlgo back in 2012) and this link for the short update in 2015 (to link VisuAlgo name with the previous project).

 Bug Reports or Request for New Features

 VisuAlgo is not a finished project.
-Dr Steven Halim is still actively improving VisuAlgo.
-If you are using VisuAlgo and spot a bug in any of our visualization page/online quiz tool or if you want to request for new features, please contact Dr Steven Halim.
+Associate Professor Steven Halim is still actively improving VisuAlgo.
+If you are using VisuAlgo and spot a bug in any of our visualization page/online quiz tool or if you want to request for new features, please contact Associate Professor Steven Halim.
 His contact is the concatenation of his name and add gmail dot com.

 Privacy Policy

-For NUS students enrolled in modules that uses VisuAlgo: By using a VisuAlgo account (a tuple of NUS official email address, NUS official student name as in the class roster, and a password that is encrypted on the server side — no other personal data is stored), you are giving a consent for your module lecturer to keep track of your e-lecture slides reading and online quiz training progresses that is needed to run the module smoothly.
+Additionally, for NUS students, by using a VisuAlgo account (a tuple of NUS official email address, student name as in the class roster, and a password that is encrypted on the server side — no other personal data is stored), you are giving a consent for your course lecturer to keep track of your e-lecture slides reading and online quiz training progresses that is needed to run the course smoothly.
 Your VisuAlgo account will also be needed for taking NUS official VisuAlgo Online Quizzes and thus passing your account credentials to another person to do the Online Quiz on your behalf constitutes an academic offense.
-Your user account will be purged after the conclusion of the module unless you choose to keep your account (OPT-IN).
-Access to the full VisuAlgo database (with encrypted passwords) is limited to Steven himself.
+Your user account will be purged after the conclusion of the course unless you choose to keep your account (OPT-IN).
+Access to the full VisuAlgo database (with encrypted passwords) is limited to Prof Halim himself.

 For other CS lecturers worldwide who have written to Steven, a VisuAlgo account (your (non-NUS) email address, you can use any display name, and encrypted password) is needed to distinguish your online credential versus the rest of the world.
-Your account will be tracked similarly as a normal NUS student account above but it will have CS lecturer specific features, namely the ability to see the hidden slides that contain (interesting) answers to the questions presented in the preceding slides before the hidden slides.
+Your account will have CS lecturer specific features, namely the ability to see the hidden slides that contain (interesting) answers to the questions presented in the preceding slides before the hidden slides.
 You can also access Hard setting of the VisuAlgo Online Quizzes.
 You can freely use the material to enhance your data structures and algorithm classes.
 Note that there can be other CS lecturer specific features in the future.

 For anyone with VisuAlgo account, you can remove your own account by yourself should you wish to no longer be associated with VisuAlgo tool.